The Beatles

 THE SILVER BEATLES.
 THE COMPLETE DECCA AUDITION.
 How cool is that?

-THE BEATLES.
 THE DECCA TAPES: THE DEFINITIVE EDITION...PITCH CORRECTED AT LAST.
 Another version of the famed audition for Decca consisting of all covers

 THE COMPLETE BBC SESSIONS (10) This is an exhaustive collection of Beatles performances and related stuff from numerous BBC appearances.
 The early stuff is of the lowest quality but improves greatly.
 The vast majority in perfect sound.
 Features numerous in studio appearances, intro's and revelry.
 It's really quite amazing stuff.